-Cryptocurrency is decentralized digital money used for online transactions and is based on blockchain technology.
+Cryptocurrency is decentralized digital money used for online transactions.
+It is based on blockchain technology.

 Staking allows cryptocurrency holders to make their digital tokens work for them and earn passively without active trading.
 The process is similar to a savings account wherein money deposited to the bank is used for banking activities such as investing or lending to borrowers.
 In exchange, the depositor receives a portion of the interest gained.

-Some of the crypto exchanges where you can buy and sell cryptocurrencies are Binance, Coinbase, Crypto.com, PDAX, and Coins.ph.
-These trading platforms differ in terms of cryptocurrencies they support and the fees they charge the users.
+Some crypto exchanges where you can buy and sell cryptocurrencies are Binance, Coinbase, Crypto.com, PDAX, and Coins.ph.
+These trading platforms differ in terms of the cryptocurrencies they support and the fees they charge the users.